mikegogulski/bitcoin-virtuemart/README.md

 * Emailing the bitcoin address requires an extra email to be sent (modifying the order confirmation message VirtueMart sends would be preferable, but the API doesn't support that).
-* Validation of bitcoind's generated address is based only on its length.
-  The PHP solution available requires the GMP extension to be installed.
 * Orders for downloadables are not tagged as "shipped" once paid.
 * The Bitcoin address associated with a transaction is stored in a database field not intended for it.